refi64/vue-module/README.rst

 Define Vue components using a web components-like syntax.
 See the ``example`` for more info.

-You'll likely need to first import ``webcomponents-lite.js``, which can be found `here <https://github.com/webcomponents/webcomponentsjs>`_.
+You'll likely need to first load ``webcomponents-lite.js``, which can be found `here <https://github.com/webcomponents/webcomponentsjs>`_.

 Quick demo